 LIP Shoreditch January Talks, upstairs at the Red Lion

 The Shoreditch group of London Independent Photography meet every month in the Red Lion Pub.
-Its a warm, friendly place – with an extremely small front door.
+Its a warm, sales friendly place – with an extremely small front door.
 So always a tight fit if you’re entering with a back-pack and projector…

 Andy showed us a selection of his recent urban landscapes.
 They look like they’ve been shot on a large format camera – but are in fact digital images.
 Andy has an eye for capturing revealing moments of urban life – often with an underlying sense of humour – and these garden chairs in front of a massive gas holder are a great example of this.